 de Havilland DH.88 Comet

-The DH.88 Comet was designed specifically to take part in a race from Mildenhall in England to Melbourne in Australia, scheduled to start on the 20 October 1934, to mark the centenary of the foundation of the State of Victoria.
+The DH.88 Comet was designed specifically to take part in a race from Mildenhall in England to Melbourne in Australia (also known as the MacRobertson Air Race), scheduled to start on 20 October 1934, to mark the centenary of the foundation of the State of Victoria.
 The gold cup and £10,000 prize were put up by Sir MacPherson Robertson, the Australian industrialist.

 The race contestants - including the three Comets - set off at dawn on 20 October with the Mollisons in G-ACSP, ‘Black Magic’ (currently under restoration); Owen CathcartJones and Ken Waller in G-ACSR (owned by Bernard Rubin); and C.W.A.
-Scott and Tom Campbell Black in G-ACSS, ‘Grosvenor House’ (entered by A O Edwards, the managing director of the eponymous hotel).
+Scott and Tom Campbell Black in G-ACSS, ‘Grosvenor House’ (entered by A.O.
+Edwards, the managing director of the eponymous hotel).
 'Grosvenor House’ was the winner of the speed prize, covering the course in 70 hours and 54 minutes.
-The other main prize, for performance against handicap, was won by a Douglas DC-2 of KLM - Royal Dutch Airlines which finished a close second overall.

 About this aircraft